Crispy Korean Pan-Fried Tofu (Dubu Buchim)

-Ingredients you’ll need for pan-fried tofu
+Ingredients you’ll need

-- tofu — use firm tofu
+- Tofu — use firm tofu

-- soy sauce — to season and flavor
+- Soy sauce — to season and flavor

 - Korean chili flakes (gochugaru) — adds a hint of spicy heat.
 Adjust the amount according to your preference

-- green onion & garlic — savory addition
+- Green onion & garlic — savory addition

-- sesame oil & sesame seeds — to add aroma and taste
+- Sesame oil & sesame seeds — to add aroma and taste

-- fresh red chili — to garnish, optional
+- Fresh red chili — optional

 How to make Korean Pan Fried Tofu